huggingface/blog/hf-hub-glam-guide.md

 #### [Smithsonian Institution](https://huggingface.co/Smithsonian)

-The Smithsonian has shared an application hosted on Hugging Face Spaces, which demonstrates two machine learning models trained to identify Amazon fish species.
-The goal of this project is to empower communities with tools that will allow for more accurate measurement of fish species numbers in the Amazon.
+The Smithsonian shared an application hosted on Hugging Face Spaces, demonstrating two machine learning models trained to identify Amazon fish species.
+This project aims to empower communities with tools that will allow for more accurate measurement of fish species numbers in the Amazon.
 Making tools such as this available via a Spaces demo further lowers the barrier for people wanting to use these tools.

 <html>
 <iframe